 With kids wanting to call the food shots, the Christmas buffet makes for the perfect opportunity to sneakily influence their food choices.
 You serve up a healthy mix of colourful, nutritious ingredients, and they get to stack their plates at a pace set by them.
 And if they want to dine cross-legged under the party table with other pint-sized picky eaters, then let them scoff away!
 Even the fussiest of eaters will want to poke their heads up for a few seconds!

-Why not get them involved in the prep too?
-It doesn’t matter how young they are, there’s a job they can do to help.
+Another way to combat fussy eaters at Christmas is to get them involved in the prep!
+It doesn’t matter how young they are, there’s always a job they can do to help.

 Get them to cut shapes from slices of bread and cheese with cookie cutters to make festive sandwiches.
 Let them stir, mash and spread.
 Put them in charge of arranging the food on plates is the perfect task for tiny hands.
-Or why not task your little elves with adding their own healthy Piccolo cherry tomatoes® Christmas decorations to my Christmas Pizza Wreath.
+Or why not task your little elves with adding their own healthy Piccolo cherry tomatoes® Christmas decorations to my Puff Pastry Tart.

 Children also often like to eat with their fingers, so Christmas canapes are the ideal opportunity to serve-up new foods.